 // It is a struggle that I’m sure lots of people of color who are in this field are still managing today.
 And it sounds like you did not have a lot of role models at the time because you were one of the first women of color in your sphere to pursue acting.
 You just had to do it.
 How would you say you’re using this experience to empower other women?

 What a great question.
 I think that if there’s any way that I empower women –– it is just by being myself –– being who I am.
 I work with a lot of people who are younger than me; both of my teaching partners are in their late 20s.
 They look up to me; I feel it.
 It isn’t because I give them tons of advice or tell them what to do with their lives.
 I just talk to them about what I go through and what I’ve learned.
-I think if I’m doing any empowering, it is through being who I am.
+I think that if I’m doing any empowerment, it is through being who I am.

 // I think empowerment is not necessarily something that you set out to do.
 It isn’t setting an agenda and deciding, “How am I going to empower others today?”
-Instead, it is about what others can take away from their interactions with you, and how does that make them feel empowered, which I think you’ve already answered because it is through being true to yourself and your values and showing that to others.
+Instead, it is about what others can take away from their interactions with you, and how that makes them feel empowered, which I think you’ve already answered because it is through being true to yourself and your values and showing that to others.
 People see you and think, “This person did it, this person is like me, and they did it, and I can do it.”

 Right.
 It is just something I felt like I didn’t have growing up.

 I don’t think anyone has ever asked me that question.
 I’m sorry, I’m about to make this about men versus women, but we’re smarter than men, and that’s a fact.
 That’s just the way it is.
 Somehow, somehow, they have managed to get themselves into a position of power and they are running s---.
 And yes, obviously that is changing now –– women are coming up into positions of power.
 I just think I appreciate the level of intuitive knowledge I have as a woman, the sensitivity that women, I think, inherently have.
-I appreciate my body, which wow is it changing.
+I appreciate my body, which, wow, it is changing.
 Girl, my body is changing in this pandemic.

 // Yes, I was also going to ask how this pandemic is changing the way you express your gender or the way you feel your femininity?
 For me it has definitely changed my expression of femininity, I’ve stopped wearing makeup, I don’t really care what other people think of my appearance, or whether it is “feminine enough.”

 Oh my god, yeah.
-Well I’ve gained weight, and I kind of don’t care.
+Well, I’ve gained weight, and I kind of don’t care.
 That might be an age thing, but I don’t give a f---.
 This is my body.
 Love it or leave it.